FTB-Gamepedia/SatanicBot/README.md

 contribs
 --------
 The $contribs command will state the first argument's number of contributions to the wiki.
+If no arg is given, it will use the user's nick.

 flip
 ----